 People create strategies, use technologies, and implement digitized processes across your organization which is why it is imperative that you carry them along as you plan a major digital shift in your organization.
 Preparing your employees for digital transformation often involves the following:

 1. Get the Right Buy-in

-You cannot implement a strategy without the key players in the company aligning with your plan.
-According to a Prophet report, CIOs sponsor or own 28% of digital transformation initiatives while about 23% of CEOs play a leadership role in implementing these strategies.
+The daunting question right now is who should be involved in building an organization's digital transformation strategy.
+Well, You cannot implement a strategy without the key players in the company aligning with your plan.
+According to a Prophet report, CIOs sponsor or own 28% of digital transformation initiatives while about 23% of CEOs play a leadership role in implementing the strategies.

 A key part of mapping out your digital strategies is getting high-level executives in your organization to commit to it.
-This is critical to getting your DT project off the ground and running effectively.
+This is critical to getting your Digital Transformation project off the ground and running effectively.